castorini/anserini/docs/experiments-cord19.md

 "Size" refers to the output of `ls -lh`, "Version" refers to the dataset release date from AI2.
 For our answer to the question, "which one should I use?" see below.

-We've kept around older versions of the index for archival purposes &mdash; scroll all the way down to the bottom of the page to see those.
+We've kept around older versions of indexes for archival purposes &mdash; scroll all the way down to the bottom of the page to see those.

-Note that starting 2020/05/27, AI2 has switched to daily releases of CORD-19, and as a result, it has become impractical to share pre-built indexes.
+Note that starting 2020/05/27, AI2 switched to daily releases of CORD-19 (from weekly), and as a result, it has become impractical to share pre-built indexes for every single update.
 Thus, we will only be providing pre-built indexes "occasionally".

 However, we have written a simple script that will largely automate all the instructions on this page: